dddrrreee/cs140e-23win/donate.md

     or add a "sponsors" list if that is useful) I can also provide btc or eth links.

-For larger gift amounts where a tax write off is needed:

-   - We can also do gift donations through Stanford official channels.
+  - For larger amounts where a tax write off is needed: email directly (engler@stanford.edu) and we'll start the gift donation process through official Stanford channels.
-   --- just email directly (engler@stanford.edu) and we'll forward to the right administration people..
 One caveat: after some of the recent scandals you might have seen in the news, gift donations have become a several month affair.
 (E.g., Meta donated last year and it took about 3 months.)

+  - We also take interesting equipment donations!
+Anything with a datasheet and 60+ quantities is potentially interesting.

 As always, all 140E class course materials are provided, free, in our github repo, so helping this class helps others, too.